-or i: There is no valid general definition of "scalability" for all science areas.
-Even when narrowed down to computer science, there is no generally accepted unique definition.
+or Even when narrowed down to computer science, there is no generally accepted unique definition.
 Even in certain sub-areas like storage systems or certain application classes, the term "scalability" can easily mislead you in your role as a responsible manager.

-For some people like sales persons or so-called "evangelists" or advocates / influencers, this creates an opportunity for their marketing (cf footnote 28 on page 102).
+For some people like sales persons or so-called "evangelists" or advocates / influencers, this creates an opportunity for their marketing (cf footnote 28 on page 96).
 Internal projects can be argued "more convincing" or "more promising".
 External products or solutions can be sold more easily.
 This may tear out money from your pocket.
 It may imply further bad effects, e.g. by creation of impressions (or un-proved or un-provable claims) about